Least-squares finite elements for distributed optimal control problems: LSFEM based framework

 i.e.,~\eqref{eq:model:a}.
 Using the identities~\eqref{eq:model:a}--\eqref{eq:model:b}, we see that the variational inequality~\eqref{eq:varin:constrained} reduces to

 for all $\vv\in \Xad$.
 This is~\eqref{eq:model:c} and, thus, finishes the proof. \end{proof}

-The next result shows that the bilinear form $a$ is coercive and bounded, given that the constant $\gamma$ is sufficiently large.
-In other words, $a$ induces an equivalent norm on the underlying energy space, and hence Problem~\eqref{eq:varin:constrained} admits a unique solution.
+The next result shows that the bilinear form $a$ is coercive and bounded, given that the constants $\alpha,\beta$ are sufficiently large.
+In other words, $a$ induces an equivalent norm on the underlying energy space, and thus Problem~\eqref{eq:varin:constrained} admits a unique solution.